Aisudan47/Australian-Housing-Dashboard/README.md

 ## 🖼️ Dashboard Preview
 Here’s a snapshot of the dashboard:

-📍 Australian map visuals
+📍 Australian map visuals<br>
-📈 Time-series price trends
+📈 Time-series price trends<br>
-💰 KPI Cards for affordability tiers
+💰 KPI Cards for affordability tiers<br>
-🎚 Slicers for year, region, and dwelling type
+🎚 Slicers for year, region, and dwelling type<br>
 👉

-—
+---
 ## 🚀 How to Use This Dashboard
 1. **Clone this repository:**